ECU, FSU establish student pipelines in key areas

 Last fall, university leaders signed a memorandum of agreement to develop pipelines linking FSU’s undergraduate students to ECU’s professional and graduate programs.
 They have now formally established plans to bring that agreement to fruition by signing four early assurance agreements, which outline the criteria and requirements that will guarantee admission of FSU students into ECU’s graduate programs.
 Both schools also agreed to collaborate around providing experiential learning opportunities and best practice programming for student success, retention and transition into graduate programs.

 “Diversifying graduate school pathways is central to our commitment to maximize student success and diversify our student body as we live out our mission to be a national model for student success, public service and regional transformation,” said LaKesha Forbes, associate provost for equity and diversity at ECU.
-“In keeping with that commitment, the Office for Equity and Diversity has been working collaboratively with both internal and external academic leaders to develop partnerships for graduate school pathways with Fayetteville State University.”
+“In keeping with that commitment, the Department for People Operations, Success, and Opportunity has been working collaboratively with both internal and external academic leaders to develop partnerships for graduate school pathways with Fayetteville State University.”

 The early assurance agreements include: